aptech/docs/docs/CR-open.rst

     y = dtx[.,itemp];
     call seekr(f1,1);

-In this example, the data set :file:`dat1.dat` is opened for reading (the :file:`.dat` and the ``for read`` are implicit). *varindxi* is specified with no constant.
-Thus, index variables are created that give the positions of the variables in the data set.
-The first 100 rows of the data set are read into the matrix *dtx*.
+In this example, the dataset :file:`dat1.dat` is opened for reading (the :file:`.dat` and the ``for read`` are implicit). *varindxi* is specified with no constant.
+Thus, index variables are created that give the positions of the variables in the dataset.
+The first 100 rows of the dataset are read into the matrix *dtx*.
 Then, specified variables in a specified order are assigned to the matrices *x* and *y* using the index variables.
 The last line uses the :func:`seekr` function to reset the pointer to the beginning of the file.